smurthys/smurthys.github.io/engagement/process.md

 It is important to also clarify that an honorarium is a token amount; not a large amount like a consulting fee.
-Any educator would reasonably expect the engaging instituition to be aware of the distinction, and would more importantly trust it is unnecessary to convince institutions of the importance recognizing the value received and that honoraria are the accepted means of recognition.
+Any educator would reasonably expect the engaging instituition to be aware of the distinction, and would more importantly trust it unnecessary to convince institutions of the importance of recognizing value and that honoraria are the accepted means of recognition.

 That said, I do not wish to let the issue of honorarium get in the way of a genuine engagement that advances education.
 So, I recommend checking with me (instead of assuming) if an honorarium is